ssvaidyanathan/cloud-armor-demo/README.md

 ## Steps
 - In your terminal, run `gcloud auth application-default login`
 - Run `gcloud init` and set the gcloud config to your GCP project
-- This script sets the `constraints/compute.vmExternalIpAccess` to ALLOW and  `constraints/compute.requireShieldedVm` to false
 - Run the following in your terminal
 ```
 export PROJECT_ID=$(gcloud config list --format 'value(core.project)')